vaeth/archwrap/README.md

 source the `archwrap_alias` file (in a shell understanding the alias command) to obtain a similar effect in an interactive shell.

-For installation under Gentoo, you can use the ebuild from the mv overlay (which is available over layman).
+For installation under Gentoo, there is an ebuild in the `mv` repository (available by `app-select/eselect-repository` or `app-portage/layman`).

 ### Examples